adgerrits/CloudEvents-NL-profiel/oud/NL GOV Assurance profile for OAuth 2.0.md

 <!-- ### [2.3.2.](#rfc.section.2.3.2) [Requests to the Token Endpoint](#RequestsToTokenEndpoint) -->
 ### Requests to the Token Endpoint

-Full clients, native clients with dynamically registered keys, and direct access clients as defined above MUST authenticate to the authorization server's token endpoint using a JWT assertion as defined by the [JWT Profile for OAuth 2.0 Client Authentication and Authorization Grants][[!rfc7523]] using only the <samp>private_key_jwt</samp> method defined in [OpenID Connect Core] [[OpenID.Core]] .
+Full clients, native clients with dynamically registered keys, and direct access clients as defined above MUST authenticate to the authorization server's token endpoint using a JWT assertion as defined by the [JWT Profile for CloudEvents 2.0 Client Authentication and Authorization Grants][[!rfc7523]] using only the <samp>private_key_jwt</samp> method defined in [OpenID Connect Core] [[OpenID.Core]] .
 The assertion MUST use the claims as follows:

 <dl>